Brian R. Detter

 Former Deputy Assistant Secretary of the Navy & Executive Vice President of Artis

-Brian Detter is an expert in defense acquisition programs and policy, and for nearly three decades he has worked extensively with all four services within the Defense Department.
+Brian Detter is an expert in defense acquisition programs and policy.
+For nearly three decades he has worked extensively with all four services within the Defense Department.
 He has served as a senior acquisition official, as a contractor, and as a consultant to businesses and universities.
-From 2009-12, he was deputy assistant secretary of the Navy, and his portfolio, roughly $55 billion annually, included Naval expeditionary systems, R&D programs, urgent needs, and logistics and sustainment.
-He also had DoD-wide lead for key joint programs during wars in Iraq and Afghanistan, including MRAP and counter radio-controlled IED (JCREW) programs.
+From 2009-12, he was deputy assistant secretary of the Navy, and his portfolio, roughly $55 billion annually, included Naval expeditionary systems, R&D programs, urgent needs, logistics and sustainment.
+He also led a DoD-wide lead for key joint programs during wars in Iraq and Afghanistan, including MRAP and counter radio-controlled IED (JCREW) programs.
 He served as a member of the Navy’s Task Force Climate Change, set policy for the department’s Marine Mammals Program, and was responsible for the department’s annual S&T awards.

 Brian currently serves as executive vice president of Artis, a defense R&D company based in Herndon, VA.
 Before his work in the Pentagon, for 12 years he was president of Detter and Associates, LLC, a DC-area marketing firm.
 From 1994-96, he served as special assistant to the U.S. ambassador to Saudi Arabia and as special assistant to the undersecretary for Global Affairs at the State Department.
 While living in Riyadh, he worked to advance U.S. diplomatic and commercial interests.
 He later served in the legislative affairs division of the U.S. Agency for International Development, working on Near East regional programs.